IBM/cp4ba-labs/23.0.2/Bring-up/Bring-Up-Lab-2/Exercise-1-Prepare.md

 9. Depending on the RDP tool selected, you should be able to **Copy&Paste text between your local machine and the bastion host**.
 As part of this lab this will be needed multiple times, so please test that this works for you.
 In case not, try a different RDP tool.
 Sometimes, it is also only needed to logout, and login again.

+	In case you use the "VM Remote Console", or Copy&Paste is not working with your RDP tool, we recommend to open all resources locally, i.e. open Firefox and open these lab instructions from inside the Bastion host, using the link "Tech Jam Labs" in the browser toolbar.

 10. To access your OpenShift cluster through a Browser, **open Firefox** first (shortcut on the desktop).In Firefox, open bookmark **OpenShift Web Console**